 In the FRC building, there are 30 input meter data loggers and 45 input meter core data loggers for measuring the energy performance of the building, while 3-zone monitoring and remote sensors are responsible for measuring carbon dioxide, temperature, and relative humidity.
-The measurements started in the middle of June 2021 and will continue throughout the project.
+The measurements started in the middle of June 2021.
 The measurement data are displayed in Table 25.
 Based on the measured values, the existing sensing equipment is categorized as follows.

 On the ground floor, there are two measurements available, one for the canteen and one for the elevator.
 The canteen values include all the appliances and lighting in this area.
 On the first floor, the measurements are divided into lights and sockets, where lights are further divided into three different lecture rooms and utility areas (WC, server room, store, etc.).
 The lights and sockets are summed up under item Usage.
 The same division can be found on the second floor and measurements on the roof are related to the energy, used for the VRVs air conditioning system.
 Three of them are on the ground floor and two are on the second floor.
-The VRVs on the first floor are also installed, but the measurement results will be provided in the later project phase.
+The VRVs on the first floor are also installed and the measurement results have been provided.